Anji

 From Shanghai: high-speed train to Anji South Station (2.5 hours, then taxi or local bus to town centre).
 From Hangzhou: 1 hour by high-speed train or bus.
 No direct international connections — Anji is best visited as a day trip or weekend extension from Shanghai or Hangzhou.

-Where to Stay
+Where to stay

 Rural guesthouses (民宿, mínsù) in the bamboo forest villages offer the most atmospheric accommodation.
 Booking platforms like Meituan or Tujia list hundreds of options.
 The villages of Tianhuangping, Xinhu, and Piling have particularly well-regarded guesthouses.

-Practical Tips
+Local Tips

 Anji is best explored by private car or hired vehicle — public transport within the county is limited.
 Many visitors hire a driver for the day from Anji town.
 Cycling is possible on flatter routes.
 The Bamboo Forest Scenic Area and China Bamboo Museum are both accessible from Anji town.